-“No problem,” I tell her.
+“No problem,” I told her.

 As much as this story could come straight out of small town Minnesota, my enjoyment of classical music and “opera” has always been a fountain of mirth for my rural in-laws.
-It is something I must compensate for by demonstrating my affinity for NASCAR, tractor pulls and Monster Truck expositions.
+It is something I must compensate for by demonstrating an affinity for NASCAR, tractor pulls and Monster Truck expositions.

 Conversely my urban friends consider spending an afternoon at Monster Jam as a personality flaw.
 Something that one does not reveal in polite conversation.

 For them diversity is people who look different but think the same.

 Sadly, these two groups have something in common that comes straight out of Candide; they isolate themselves in the best of all possible worlds.

 It is not so much they enjoy different things – rather they all too often define themselves by what alienates them from others.

 I find all of this rather odd because I came by the habit of listening to opera in a decidedly downscale manner.
 I grew up in a large family in a blue-collar neighborhood and on Saturday afternoons everyone in the family was assigned a cleaning chore, mine was to scrub our immense kitchen floor with a bucket and a sponge.
 As I meditated upon row after row of linoleum tiles, I listened to the Metropolitan Opera on WCCO.

 My father, a plumber, loved the broadcast and found no incongruity between opera and low rent because his German parents and their neighbors understood and enjoyed the over-blown theatrics of opera.